-Susie Stephenson has been hooking rugs for eleven years.
-She started when her mother put her hook in her hand and said, “Try this.”
-In a week Stephenson finished her first rug and started another.
-She was hooked on hooking!
-Recently she retired from teaching to hook and write full time.
+Susie Stephenson started hooking rugs when her mother put a hook in her hand and said, “Try this.”
+In a week she finished her first rug and started another.
+Now, she’s been hooking for more than a decade.
+She recently retired from teaching to hook and write full time.

-Today Stephenson mainly hooks with the result she is not influenced by other designs and rules.
-She designs and hooks her own rugs and is not afraid to take chances on nontraditional fabrics or pulling the loops higher or lower to suit her image of the rug.
-She believes that, although rug hooking has been around for hundreds of years, it recently has become a very collectible collectors will seek out unusual and artistic examples regardless of age.
+Today Stephenson mainly hooks without relying on other designs and rules.
+She designs and hooks her own rugs and is not afraid to take chances on non-traditional fabrics or pulling the loops higher or lower to suit her image of the rug.
+She believes that, although rug hooking has been around for hundreds of years, today’s collectors will seek out unusual and artistic examples regardless of age.